gitlabhq/gitlabhq/doc/development/code_review.md

 #### Security requirements

-View our updated documentation regarding [internal application security reviews](https://about.gitlab.com/handbook/engineering/security/index.html#internal-application-security-reviews) for **when** and **how** to request a security review.
+View the updated documentation regarding [internal application security reviews](https://about.gitlab.com/handbook/engineering/security/index.html#internal-application-security-reviews) for **when** and **how** to request a sec urity review.

 ### The responsibility of the merge request author